-The place where Melbourne’s street art first went gangbusters, Hosier Lane is a bit more mainstream today.
+The place where Melbourne’s street art first went massive, Hosier Lane is a bit more mainstream today.
 But there’s good reason why it still draws tourists, wedding photoshoots and even Ed Sheeran, who once did a surprise gig there.
 Every centimetre is covered in a colourful riot of throwies, murals, stencils, posters, stickers and tags.
 Stroll along with a coffee from good 2 Go, get eats and drinks at Movida or their bodega, Bar Tini.

 Big murals cover this lane’s walls, but none are bigger than Steen Jones’ towering tribute to Melbourne.
 This bold design of roses and a butterfly looks like the wall has got itself a tattoo in honour of the city.
 On a much smaller scale, there’s also one of the last Banksy rats, which used to lurk all over the CBD.
 If you like dumplings (who doesn’t!), try Lee Ho Fook’s classy new-style Chinese.